Lasbonbe/KNU_TERM_PROJECT/README.md

 - <a href='https://github.com/shivamkapasia0' target="_blank"><img alt='s' src='https://img.shields.io/badge/MILITARY_VEHICULE (Other Type of military vehicule)-100000?style=for-the-badge&logo=s&logoColor=white&labelColor=FFAC0F&color=FFAC0F'/></a>

 The project leverages deep learning techniques using PyTorch and TensorFlow frameworks.
+I first tried to use C++ for this project because of the real-time aspect of the project But after long issues with the Tensorflow C++ API, I decided to use Python for the project.
+The model is trained on a dataset of images of the target classes and then converted to ONNX format for compatibility with OpenCV.
+I used 2 different models for this project, one with PyTorch and the other with TensorFlow, to compare the performance of the two frameworks.
+The model is then integrated into an OpenCV-based missile targeting system that can recognize and track the target in real-time.

 ### Key Results:
 - Achieved an accuracy of **90%** on the validation dataset.